mengezikhuzwayo-cyber/Bright-TV-Project-/README.md

 + To suggest initiatives for growing BrightTV’s subscription base
 + To convert raw data into meaningful dashboards and visual insights for decision-making.

+## Tools and Technologies
+The following tools were utilized throughout the project to ensure efficient data processing, analysis, and presentation:
++ SQL – Used for data processing, querying, and transforming raw datasets into structured formats for analysis.
++ Databricks – Used for data ingestion, data engineering, and running scalable data processing workflows.
++ GitHub – Used as a repository to store project files, reports, and version control for the analytics work.
++ Microsoft Excel – Used for data aggregation, preliminary analysis, and basic data visualization.
++ Canva – Used to design and present the final presentation report in a visually engaging format.
++ Miro – Used for project planning, brainstorming, and mapping out the data analytics workflow.

 ## Summary
 The analysis of BrightTV data provided valuable insights into user behavior and platform performance:
-+ Identified peak and low viewing periods based on session data
++ Identified peak and low viewing periods based on session data.
-+ Discovered key drivers of content consumption, such as time of day and content type
++ Discovered key drivers of content consumption, such as time of day and content type.
-+ Highlighted opportunities to improve engagement during low-activity periods
++ Highlighted opportunities to improve engagement during low-activity periods.
-+ Provided content recommendations to increase viewership on underperforming days
++ Provided content recommendations to increase viewership on underperforming days.
-+ Suggested strategic initiatives such as targeted marketing, personalized recommendations, and content scheduling Overall, the project enabled BrightTV to better understand its audience, optimize content delivery, and implement strategies to grow its subscription base and improve customer retention
++ Suggested strategic initiatives such as targeted marketing, personalized recommendations, and content scheduling.
++ Overall, the project enabled BrightTV to better understand its audience, optimize content delivery, and implement strategies to grow its subscription base and improve customer retention.